 Kleiner Schwarzer / Großer Schwarzer – A Kleiner Schwarzer is a single shot of espresso, while a Großer Schwarzer is a double shot of espresso.

-Mokka – This is synonymous with Schwarzer (espresso).
-It’s not espresso with chocolate and steamed milk.
+Mokka – A Mokka is what the Viennese call an espresso.
+It’s also synonymous with Schwarzer (espresso).
+It’s not a Mocha, espresso with chocolate and steamed milk.

 Eiskaffee – This is a dessert “drink,” typically served only in the summer.
 It’s cold coffee with vanilla ice cream and whipped cream.